YunYouJun/valaxy/docs/pages/guide/deploy.md

 ::: en

-- Login to your Cloudflare account and navigate to "Pages" page.
+- Login to your Cloudflare account and navigate to "Workers and Pages" page.
 - Click `Create a project` and `Connect to Git`, then select your GitHub or GitLab repository and click `Begin setup`.
 - Select your Production branch.
 - Set `Build output directory` to `pnpm build` .